mngugi/WebVuln--Plus/README.md

 Broken Authentication / Session Management

 ### ⚠️ Vulnerability Overview
 Cross-Site Request Forgery (CSRF) tricks a logged-in user into executing unwanted actions on a web application where they’re authenticated.
-Exploits rely on the user's browser automatically including session cookies.
+Exploits rely on the user's browser automatically, including session cookies.

 ---